KhartesViewer/khartes/README.md

 In general, the time the loader takes to run is proportional to the number of TIFF files that need to be loaded.

+### Advanced topic: loading TIFF files from vc_layers

+This sub-section is not part of the tutorial, but it belongs to the current topic: loading TIFF files.

+The program `vc_layers` outputs TIFF files that represent flattened layers adjacent to a flattened segment.
+These files have a different orientation than the TIFF files created by X-ray tomography.
+To alert khartes to this difference, so that the data volume created from these `vc_layer` TIFFs is properly oriented, check the box labeled `TIFFs are from vc_layers`.

+## Creating a segment
 asdf

 Instead of typing the x and y ranges into the dialog box, you